Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 Previous Chapter | Table of contents | Next Chapter |

-In this chapter, we will introduce optimal control - a control design
+In this chapter, we will introduce optimal control.
+Reinforcement

 The fundamental idea in optimal control is to formulate the goal of control as the long-term optimization of a scalar cost function.
 Let's introduce the basic concepts by considering a system that is even simpler than the simple pendulum.